 Group 1 specialty

-This is a Group 1 specialty and requires completion of the internal medicine training (IMT) stage 1 programme or equivalent; all programmes in the specialty will dual specialise with general internal medicine.
+This is a Group 1 specialty and requires completion of the internal medicine training (IMT) stage 1 programme or equivalent.

 Therefore, this specialty uses the standard HST eligibility criteria for Group 1 specialties and does not accept candidates from any alternative training routes.
 Please visit the am I eligible? section of this website for further information.